Tons of ideas for monogramming every room in your home – all on a budget!

 There are many ways you can design a DIY monogram, but by far the easiest is to use a cutting machine!
 You can literally have unlimited designs with the push of a button once you create your original design.
 And, if the word “design” scares you–don’t be!
 It’s as simple as putting together three letters.
 I wrote an entire post about how to do it, step by step.
 Check out my post on how to create a simple vinyl monogram right here.

 Heat transfer vinyl (HTV) is a great way to apply your designs to fabric.
-Check out my tutorial for how I personalized my daughter’s shirts with HTV and my own design here (and another one here).
 The possibilities are endless!

 How to Monogram Every Room in Your Home